-In case you missed it, we started carrying a version of the Canon 5D Mark III modified with the Magic Lantern firmware modification last year.
-One of the really cool features of this tweaked body is that you can now shoot 1080p video in RAW format.
+One of the really cool features of a Canon 5D Mark III tweaked with Magic Lantern is that you can now shoot 1080p video in RAW format.

 Still shooters know what this means: better control over white balance and a file that stands up to post-processing really well.
 RAW is still something of a new bag for video shooters working with DSLRs, however, and there are a few things you should know when you start working with RAW files from the 5D Mark III.